 The [Department/School] of [department/school] at Columbia University is considering the [appointment/promotion] of Dr. [XXX] to the rank of [Associate/Full] Professor of [department] at Columbia University Medical Center (at CUMC).
 We would like to obtain your candid and confidential opinion concerning the advisability of recommending Dr. [XXX] to this appointment at this time.

 The rank of [Associate/Full] Professor of [department/school] at CUMC is not a tenure-track position.
 Although most faculty will have a major academic focus, as described below, with accompanying evidence of competency in educational activity, there may be instances in which faculty make high quality, substantive contributions in more than one area of focus.
 Faculty may also have contributions that are less quantitatively or more narrowly concentrated in the other areas of focus.
-However, it is the sum total of major and minor achievements that determines a faculty members suitability for appointment or promotion in rank.
+However, it is the sum total of major and minor achievements that determines a faculty member’s suitability for appointment or promotion in rank.

 Promotion to Associate Professor should be marked by a strong regional reputation and an emerging national reputation in the area of focus.
 Faculty at this level should be acknowledged by peers inside and outside of CUMC as experts in their area of focus.